stepchowfun/typical/README.md

 [![Build status](https://github.com/stepchowfun/typical/workflows/Continuous%20integration/badge.svg?branch=main)](https://github.com/stepchowfun/typical/actions?query=branch%3Amain)

 *Typical* is a so-called "[interface definition language](https://en.wikipedia.org/wiki/Interface_description_language)", or IDL.
 You define types in a language-neutral way, then Typical generates code in various languages for serializing and deserializing data based on those types.
-This can be used for marshalling messages between services, storing structured data on disk, etc. Typical uses an efficient binary encoding, and this encoding allows you to change the types over time with forward and backward compatibility as your requirements evolve.
+This can be used for marshalling messages between services, storing structured data on disk, etc. Typical uses an compact binary encoding that allows you to change the types over time with forward and backward compatibility as your requirements evolve.

 The main difference between Typical and related toolchains like Protocol Buffers and Apache Thrift is that Typical has a more modern type system based on [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), enabling a safer programming style with non-nullable types and pattern matching—especially in languages with those features, such as Rust, Kotlin, Haskell, etc. Typical has a [new solution](#required-optional-and-unstable-fields) to the classic problem of how to safely add and remove required fields in structs and the lesser-known dual problem of how to safely perform exhaustive pattern matching on sum types as cases are added and removed over time.